 Written by Greg Rucka.
 Art by Darick Robertson.

 Artist Darick Robertson knocks it out of the park this story.
-He renders the savage and wild fury of Wolverine and does a great job at showing readers how he feels.
+He renders the savage and wild fury of Wolverine and does a great job of showing readers how he feels.

 24 Hours